jmvillavicencio/jmvillavicencio/README.md

 - 🔭 &nbsp; I’m a Full Stack Engineer.

-- 🔨 &nbsp; Working with Vue.js as Senior Frontend Engineer.
+- 🔨 &nbsp; Working with Node.js and Vue.js as Senior Frontend Engineer.

 - 📖 &nbsp; Learning Solidity and Smart Contracts development.